Gary Sanchez to have shoulder surgery, be ready by opener

 “He said things are going well, but my shoulder is still cranky.
 It’s still lingering in there,” Cashman said.
 “So it’s just enough complaints, too many over the course of a year-and-half now.”

-Cashman said head team physician Dr. Christopher Ahmad will perform a debridement to remove loose debris from Sanchez’s non-throwing shoulder.
+Head team physician Dr. Christopher Ahmad performed a debridement at New York-Presbyterian Hospital to remove loose debris from Sanchez’s non-throwing shoulder.
 The recovery is expected to be about three months.

 Sanchez, 25, hit .299 with 20 homers and 42 RBIs two years ago, when he impressed during a call-up in the season’s final two months, and he was an All-Star in 2017 who hit .278 with 33 homers and 90 RBIs in 122 games.
 But he slumped to a .186 with 18 homers and 53 RBIs in 89 games this year, when he was limited by a groin injury, and his defense was poor for the second straight year.